1024inc/engineering-blog/_tabs/principles.md

 ---
-title: Engineering Principles
+title: Principles
 icon: fas fa-info-circle
 order: 0
 ---

-We are a team of engineers who are passionate about building together a product that is useful and easy to use.
-We are doing do by following our engineering principles:
+**_We are a team of engineers who are passionate about building together a product that is useful and easy to use.
+We are doing so by following our engineering principles:_**

 ## Reduce scope